 Is this your first attempt at achieving stringent standards for airtightness, and you want a reliable system that is designed in 3D specifically to achieve your goals, or are you aware from experience that airsealing is costing you too much time to achieve reliably on site?

-Does your location limit you or are you lacking in experience with sourcing innovative high performance building materials like wood fiber insulation, mass timber beams and panels, or 100-year age-tested building membranes and tapes, or are you looking to support a Canadian company while benefiting financially from a favorable exchange rate?
+Does your location limit you or are you lacking in experience with sourcing innovative high performance building materials like cellulose and wood fiber insulation, mass timber beams and panels, or 100-year age-tested building membranes and tapes?

 If you’ve answered yes to some of these questions, Collective Carpentry could be the right fit for you.
 We pride ourselves on our experience, flexibility, communication, and commitment to quality, and look forward to applying these to your next project.